SaswatB/crylic/docs/workflows/github-desktop.md

 ![Good commit messages help developers understand changes when reviewing](<../.gitbook/assets/image (2).png>)

-Only a couple steps left!
+Only a couple of steps left!
 Next the branch needs to be published so that others in your team can view it.

 ![GitHub Desktop automatically provides an option to publish a new branch with commits](<../.gitbook/assets/image (12).png>)